The Physical and Emotional Effects of Stress on the Body

 We all go through periods of stress.
-Pressure at work, moving house, relationship breakdowns and many more of life’s events can quickly leave us feeling overwhelmed or fraught.
+Pressure at work, moving house, relationship breakdowns, and other life events can quickly leave us feeling overwhelmed or fraught.

-Although stress is a natural part of life, long-term stress can be detrimental to your physical and emotional health.
-That’s why it’s important to understand how stress affects the body, and what you can do to manage it.
+Although stress is a natural part of life, long-term stress, when left unmanaged, can contribute to the development of anxiety disorders, which can be detrimental to your physical and emotional health.
+That’s why it’s important to understand how stress affects the body and what you can do to manage it.

 Stress and Your Health

 Stress can occur as a result of isolated situations such as being late due to a traffic jam or as part of a much larger life event like being made redundant or going through a divorce.